rasensio1/10-steps-clojure/README.md

 Why learn Clojure?

   * It's a LISP!
-Be the diamond in the rough of programmers.
+Be the diamond in the rough of programmers who understand the syntax.
-  *
+  * Smart people respect LISPs! [ this guy! ](http://www.paulgraham.com/avg.html) [ and this one! ](http://blog.bigml.com/2013/06/21/clojure-based-machine-learning/)
+  * Learn about functional programming concepts like `lazy-sequences` and `comp` (this is super cool if you're coming from ObjOriented like I did!)
+  * Learn about threading and asynchronous functions

 #Web Resources